garyellis/terraform-k8s-addons/README.md

 * cert-manager - deploys the certmanager application
 * cattle-agent - registers a cluster to rancher
+* twistlock-defender - deploys twistlock defender daemonset
 * vault-kubernetes - creates vault kubernetes auth method for a cluster
-* vault-kubernetes-role - creates a vault kubernetes rle for an application
+* vault-kubernetes-role - creates a vault kubernetes role for an application